 **Please note that if you have a planned party that includes gifts, we advise either wrapping the gift item at Charlotte Sports Park after it has been inspected or placing the unboxed gift item in a gift bag.
 Security staff will ask guests to open any wrapped items.

 In response to Major League Baseball's security regulations for Spring Training ballparks, Rays Spring Training home games played at Charlotte Sports Park will feature enhanced security procedures consistent with those in place for regular season games at Tropicana Field.
 All fans will be subject to metal detectors and/or hand wands upon entry.
 Fans are encouraged to arrive early and be prepared to follow instructions as they enter the ballpark.
-Gates open one and a half hours prior to each respective game with the exception of Sunday games (two hours prior).
+Gates open one and a half hours prior to each respective game.
 The Rays and Charlotte Sports Park are committed to creating a safe, comfortable and enjoyable ballpark experience for our guests.

 Free scorecards are available for fans at Charlotte Sports Park.